ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 ## Repartitioning a topic on-the-fly

-Let's start with a simple example. `ksql-datagen`[^datagen] is a handy tool for generating synthetic Kafka topics.
+`ksql-datagen`[^datagen] is a handy tool for generating synthetic Kafka topics.
 We use this to populate three partitions of a `pageviews_by_page` topic, each containing records not unlike the following sample:

 ``` json
 {"viewtime":1565606197468,"userid":"User_6","pageid":"Page_62"}